 IPC is here to help.
 Don’t wait for symptoms of lead poisoning if you suspect your child was exposed to lead or other environmental poisons.
 Call our toll-free helpline at 1-800-222-1222 for treatment advice.
 We’re available 24 hours a day.

-Our course covers poison prevention in seven short lessons.
-It offers CE credit and free IPC giveaways.
+Our course covers poison prevention in seven short lessons and quizzes.
+It offers continuing education credit and free IPC giveaways.

 IPC resources empower parents, teachers and public officials to prevent poisonings.